 If you are looking for a similar effect, this sound machine is $19 on Amazon and one TODAY editor can't live without it.

 The fabric on these sheets and pillowcases reduces trapped body heat to make your bed feel cool all night long.
-You'll never wake up feeling hot in the middle of the night again.

 This pillow has pressure-relieving memory foam and iCool technology to keep you cool all night.